Distributed Information-based Source Seeking: Introduction

 \subsection{Related Work}

 \textit{Field climbing methods.} Field climbing originates from scientific studies of animal behavior in exploring nutrition or chemical concentration fields\cite{gazi_stability_2002, okubo_dynamical_1986}.
 The studies inspire source seeking methods that use field value measurements to estimate the field gradient and apply formation control to climb along the gradient\cite{ogren_cooperative_2004, bachmayer_vehicle_2002}.
 Gradient-free field climbing methods are also studied in the literature: \cite{moore_source_2010} maintains the sensors in a circular formation and uses measured field values as directional weights to guide the overall movement.
-Later works such as \cite{li_cooperative_2014, brinon-arranz_distributed_2016} extend the algorithms above to the distributed setting by applying consensus in the calculation of ascent direction. \modified{Single-agent field climbing is also possible if a gradient ascent control law is combined with proper zeroth-order gradient estimation algorithms, for example, using the control framework in \cite{baronov2011motion}.}
+Later works such as \cite{li_cooperative_2014, brinon-arranz_distributed_2016} extend the algorithms above to the distributed setting by applying consensus in the calculation of ascent direction.
+Single-agent field climbing is also possible if a gradient ascent control law is combined with proper zeroth-order gradient estimation algorithms, for example, using the control framework in \cite{baronov2011motion}.

-The main differences between field climbing and our algorithm are that i) field climbing maximizes the source field value directly, while our algorithm exploits the Fisher information, an indicator of both estimation accuracy and source-sensor distance, ii) field climbing does not assume a given measurement function, but ours does, iii) field climbing algorithms often require a tight sensor formation for a stable field ascent, which only exploits local information; while our algorithm uses the sensors to collect global information for source localization.
-We will show in Section \ref{sec:experiment} that the sensors under our algorithm tend to spread out so that measurements contain more diverse information about the source location.
+The main differences between field climbing and our algorithm are that: \begin{enumerate} \item Field climbing maximizes the source field value directly, while our algorithm exploits the Fisher information, an indicator of both estimation accuracy and source-sensor distance \item Field climbing does not assume a given measurement function, but ours does \item Field climbing algorithms often require a tight sensor formation for a stable field ascent, which only exploits local information; while our algorithm uses the sensors to collect global information for source localization. \end{enumerate} We will show in Section \ref{sec:experiment} that, unlike field climbing, the sensors under our algorithm tend to spread out so that measurements contain more diverse information about the source location.